 It’s all about making each day better than the last and learning from any mistakes we’ve made along the way.
 The best product teams learn from the things that didn’t work and iterate and improve their products to avoid those issues in the future.

-So, Where Do Product Teams Stand Today?
+So, Where Do Product Teams Stand Today on The Growth Mindset?

 Many product managers and product leaders, by nature, are curious people.
 It’s what draws them to the role.